General Questions For Partners:

 Questions For Widow / Widower

-- How do you see your relationship changing with your family of origin after your married?
+- How do you see your relationship changing with your family of origin after you’re married?

-- How will you handle pressure from friends or family members who push to have an immediate close relationship with your partner when your partner doesn’t share the same history and longevity with your friends that you do?
+- How will you handle pressure from friends or family members who push to have an immediate close relationship with your new partner when your partner lacks the common, lengthy, history you and your friends share?
 The push for an immediate-friendship puts undue pressure on the in-coming partner.

-- How will you handle pressure from friends who continue to circumvent the couple-ship and cross boundaries in order to maintain their status “inside” the family?
-It’s best for your marriage or partnership to have healthy boundaries.
+- How will you handle pressure from friends who continue to circumvent the couple-ship and cross boundaries in order to maintain their status as “insiders” in the family?
+It’s best for your re-marriage that your partnership reorients toward boundaries around the step-couple.

 - Will you be able to stand with your partner and create healthy boundaries or will you try to stand in the middle and make everyone happy?
-You can’t please everyone and in trying to you’ll create unhealthy relationship dynamics and confusion for your marriage or partnership.
+This is conflict avoidance and can turn the potential blended family into a Frozen family – stuck in conflict and fighting of the early stages of blending.
+By avoiding conflict and trying to please everyone you’ll create unintentionally create unhealthy relationship dynamics and confusion for your marriage or partnership.

 - How much time do you anticipate spending with in-laws?